-ARTICLE XVIII

-REPEAL, INTERPRETATION, SEVERABILITY, PENALTIES, RIGHTS AND REMEDIES, GENERAL RESPONSIBILITY, AND ENACTMENT AND EFFECTIVE DATE
+ARTICLE XVIII: REPEAL, INTERPRETATION, SEVERABILITY, PENALTIES, RIGHTS AND REMEDIES, GENERAL RESPONSIBILITY, AND ENACTMENT AND EFFECTIVE DATE

 Section 18.01.
 REPEAL OF PRIOR ORDINANCES

 The Zoning Ordinance previously adopted by the Township of Hudson, and all amendments thereto, are, on the effective date of this Ordinance, hereby repealed.
 The repeal of the above Ordinances and their amendments does not affect or impair any act done, offense committed or right accruing, or accrued, or acquired, or liability, penalty, forfeiture or punishment incurred prior to the time enforced, prosecuted or inflicted.